daviddll396/GPT3/README.md

 # GPT3
-A landing page for GPT3 build using react js hosted on https://gpt-3.surge.sh/
+A landing page for GPT3 build using react js.